mboss10/Tennis-ATP-Top-20-Chart-Race/README.md

 I went through the following steps:
 1. Database Setup: Creating the DB environment in DBeaver.
-2. Data Cleaning: Using SQL views to ensure clean and accurate data.
+2. Data Modeling: Defining SQL views to ensure appropriate and accurate data.
 3. Visualization: Importing the dataset into Tableau and building the dashboard with design elements inspired by the official ATP website.

 I will detail below the different steps.